Tracking

 Conclusion

-The Activepal App successfully addresses key needs of caregivers and therapists by simplifying the management of therapy routines and Orthosis.
-With continued refinement, the app can become an invaluable tool for improving the outcomes of children using orthosis.
+The Activepal App demonstrates the potential to address the critical needs of caregivers and therapists managing pediatric orthotic therapy.
+ActivePal could become an invaluable tool for improving the outcomes of children using orthosis.